Wild, Free & Green: A Sustainable Family Escape to Yamba and Surrounds

 Slow travel through Lawrence – Scenic & Cultural Stops

 Must-see stop: The Lawrence Water Tower.
 This towering mural by renowned artist NITSUA is a breathtaking tribute to the eternal flow of the Clarence River.
 The artwork beautifully captures the interconnectedness of nature, showing how the river’s energy moves through the landscape, carrying life and stories to the sea.
+For more details and to explore other works along the Clarence Valley Public Art Trail, visit the full trail online.

 Fun Fact: There are only nine car ferries in NSW, and this one is the most used!

-Welcome to Maclean.
 Notice all the Tartan-Painted Power Poles?
 Pick up a map from the Maclean Scottish Shop and find your very own Scottish tartan pole.
 No Scottish roots?
 No worries—adopt a tartan you like the best and there you have an honorary clan name for the day.
 “Noo jist haud on!”
 (Translation- Now, that’s one the wee bairns can google).

 Bonus Wildlife Spotting: The Clarence Valley is home to the endangered Coastal Emu!
 Keep an eye out for these rare birds strutting through the cane fields.
 If you see one, you’ve just won nature’s jackpot.
 Bonus points for reporting your sighting to Clarence Conversations to help protect them!